top of page

 Tascosa: Ghosts and Outlaws

 Join us as we uncover the wild rise of Tascosa, the frontier town that became the hub of lawlessness in the Texas Panhandle.
-In this first of two episodes, we focus on the town's early days, from violent sheep wars to its transformation into a trading hub.
+In part 1, we focus on the town's early days, from violent sheep wars to its transformation into a trading hub.
 Along the way, we’ll meet figures like Charles Goodnight and Casimero Romero, and set the stage for the arrival of Billy the Kid.
-Stay tuned for part two, where the story takes an even darker turn with outlaws and lawmen battling for control.
+Then, in part two, we see Tascosa at its peak, and the random violence that helped to fill Boothill Cemetery, concluding in a dramatic shootout that took more lives than even the O.K.
+Corral.
+Finally, the drastic collapse of this boom town and why you won't even find it on a map anymore.

-Featured music in this episode: "Say Goodbye" by Charlie Stout, from his 2016 album Dust & Wind (New American Frontier).
+Featured music in episode 1: "Say Goodbye" by Charlie Stout, from his 2016 album Dust & Wind (New American Frontier).
 Recorded live at the Taiban Church Historic Site, just a couple of miles from the site of Billy the Kid's capture.

 Equity Saloon, Old Tascosa (1897), bartender Jack Cooper, Charlie Myers, Marcello Sandoval, Henry Lyman, Burt Killian, Mel Armstrong;